bundlewatch/bundlewatch.io/docs/getting-started/diffing-against-branches-other-than-master.md

 # Diffing Against Branches Other Than Master
-After running through (using bundlewatch)[getting-started/using-bundlewatch.md], BundleWatch will automatically diff against master.
+After running through [using bundlewatch](getting-started/using-bundlewatch.md), BundleWatch will automatically diff against master.

 If you want to set up diffing for other branches (e.g. develop) there is one more CI variable that is required.
 - `CI_BRANCH_BASE`